eclipse-edc/IdentityHub/docs/developer/decision-records/2024-09-02-resource-operations/README.md

 This operation can be performed for the `CREATED` and `ACTIVATED` participant context states.

+the following sequence takes place:

+- open transaction
+- add key pair resource to the storage
-If activation is false, the key pair is committed to storage.
+- if activation is false, the key pair is committed to storage.

-If activation is true, see activating key pair above.
+- if activation is true, see activating key pair above.

 ## 3. Key rotation: *rotateKeyPair()*